isomerpages/gb-assist/pages/solutionrepo/solution946.md

 ---
-title: VersaFleet Version 6-W
+title: WhyzeHR Workforce Management System Version 12 - Package A (25 Entry Package)
 permalink: /productivity-solutions-grant/solutionrepo/solution946
 ---

 #### Description

-VersaFleet Transport Management Software (TMS) automates logistics processes for wholesale and distribution operations.
-Map-based planning with scheduled route optimisation, coupled with auto-tagging of jobs based on geographical locations facilitate and simplify the business operation.
-Wholesaler are able to have better monitoring and control over the on-going activities through this solution.
+Companies in wholesale sector used our fully web based system to manage all the movement of their staffs from office, warehouse to delivery of the goods to their distributors / retailers.
+They planned schedules of their staff using our system, check the attendance of each staff and their respective locations.
+Their employees' working hours, OT and attendance allowances will be sent over to payroll for payroll computation, assisting them to analyse on the full labour costing reports.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Versafleet-WS_Annex3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Whyze_Solutions_20200094_Annex_3_20200625143720_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria